Dubai in push to rebalance bloated property market

 Dubai's property market has been in a downturn since mid-2014, with sale prices and rents shedding around a third of their value.

-Economic outlooks indicate that the sector, which contributes some seven percent to Dubai's gross domestic product, will slump further due to the extent of oversupply and an economic slowdown caused by low oil prices.
+Economic outlooks indicate that the sector, which contributes some 7 per cent to Dubai's gross domestic product, will slump further due to the extent of oversupply and an economic slowdown caused by low oil prices.

 In an emirate where glitzy apartments line the coastline,and gated communities stretch back into the desert, Sheikh Mohammed called on the committee to ensure that property projects add value to the economy and do not duplicate each other.